Code-Institute-Submissions/ms2-ashtreeestates/README.md

     * Additionally, the navbar is 'sticky' meaning that it goes down the page as the user scrolls down.
 This is used across all devices and pages.

-* 'Back to top' button
+* Back to top button
     * To improve UX and functionality, there is a 'back to top' button that appears once the user has browsed 300px down the page.
 Again, this is used on all devices and pages and allows the user to navigate through the website more quickly.